NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/google-cloud-platform.md

     $ cloudflared update
     ```

-5. Run the following command to authenticate `cloudflared` with your Cloudflare account.
-The command will launch a browser window where you will be prompted to log in with your Cloudflare account and pick any zone you have added to Cloudflare.
+5. Run the following command to authenticate `cloudflared` with your Khulnasoft account.
+The command will launch a browser window where you will be prompted to log in with your Khulnasoft account and pick any zone you have added to Khulnasoft.

     ```sh
     $ cloudflared tunnel login